evamaxfield/distributed-ecosystem/README.md

 (Open source means:
 [I helped write the n-dim image thumbnail generator](https://github.com/quiltdata/quilt/blob/master/lambdas/thumbnail/index.py))

 But all in all, it is a very easy library to use.
-And most of all, as we publish papers and data, make changes the data, and QC out some data points, the dataset is versioned as a whole -- with the end goal having always been an easy download command for external
+And, most of all, as we publish papers and data, and, make changes to the data and QC out some data points, the dataset is versioned as a whole -- with the end goal having always been an easy download command for external users:
-users:

 ```python
 from quilt3 import Package